grant_single_labels|summary

 grant_single_labels|admissibility

-• The employer must be registered with the Canada Revenue Agency (CRA) and have a CRA payroll deductions program account (RP).
+• The organization must be registered with the Canada Revenue Agency (CRA) and possess a payroll deductions program account (RP number) prior to hiring youth through the program.

 grant_eligibility_criteria|who_can_apply